Asset Metadata Storage

 Invariants

-- Regular created metadata records must receive UUID asset IDs generated by the storage layer.
+- Regular created metadata records must receive UUID asset IDs unless a caller supplies a stable asset ID for a coordinated storage operation.

 - Known built-in defaults must keep stable app-defined asset IDs so other backend systems can refer to them predictably.